 Async communication standard.
 Ecommerce clients are often U.S.-based; F5 developers work from Pune, Rajkot, or Manila.
 Candidates should be able to describe how they structure async handoffs, write technical updates, and flag blockers without waiting for synchronous overlap.

 Cost awareness.
 AI agent systems have ongoing inference costs.
 Ask whether the candidate has optimized token usage, implemented caching strategies, or evaluated model routing to balance cost and quality.
-Glassdoor compensation data for AI engineers in 2024 shows that senior candidates with production cost-optimization experience command a 15-25% premium - and they are worth it, because runaway inference costs are a common failure mode in ecommerce agent deployments.
+Runaway inference cost is a common failure mode in ecommerce agent deployments, and it is one of the few technical questions a non-engineer can score reliably: ask what they did when a deployment got expensive.

 Frequently Asked Questions